 UNIDENTIFIED 5: It was like we’re experiencing hell on Earth.
 The rebels, they started attacking innocent people.

 UNIDENTIFIED 6: People were hacked to death, houses set on fire.
 Anybody who tried to get out of the house were gunned down.
 People lined up at random and shot.

-UNIDENTIFIED 5: The bulk of them were young boys between the ages of eight and sixteen.
-Some were carrying AK47.
+UNIDENTIFIED 5: The bulk of them were young boys between the ages of eight and 16.
+Some were carrying AK-47.
 Some were carrying Russian assault rifles and rocket-propelled grenade launchers.
 I heard a loud blast.
 One weapon fired a rocket-propelled grenade in one of the flats around.
 I noticed the scattered remains of some eight people.
 I saw two children whose heads were separated from the rest of their body and a good number of people with their remains scattered all over.
-The war was upside-down, the worst in Sierra Leone at that time.
+The war was upside down, the worst in Sierra Leone at that time.

 UNIDENTIFIED 4: This is a war about diamonds, a war about natural resources.

 UNIDENTIFIED 1: In chaos, there are people who can take advantage of the lack of government and of the lack of legal controls.

 NARRATOR: Foday Sankoh and his RUF mercenaries have collected over $200 million selling conflict diamonds.

 UNIDENTIFIED 1: There are utterly shameless individuals and organizations out there who would buy conflict diamonds, even though they know that those diamonds are helping to sustain a war, even a war as brutal as the one in Sierra Leone.

 NARRATOR: De Beers controls two-thirds of the world’s diamond supply.